Italy

 Cortina d'Ampezzo and Cervinia are our two stand out picks for skiing in Italy, and they couldn't be more different:

-- Cortina d'Ampezzo, the Pearl of the Dolomites and host of the 2026 Winter Olympics.
+• Cortina d'Ampezzo, the Pearl of the Dolomites and host of the 2026 Winter Olympics.
 A proper town with skiing as part of the wider winter holiday experience, where a four-hour lunch is unremarkable and the shopping is taken seriously.

-- Cervinia, on the Italian side of the Matterhorn.
+• Cervinia, on the Italian side of the Matterhorn.
 High-altitude, sun-drenched, and gentle: one of the best resorts in the Alps for families with very young or beginner skiers, with the bonus of cross-border skiing into Zermatt for confident intermediates.

 Each resort guide goes into detail on the ski area, the hotels we recommend, the dining highlights, and the practical considerations (transfers, season dates, what to know before you go).

-Where to ski in Italy
+When is the best time to ski in Italy with children?